 Presentation mind maps

 Use a presentation mind map when you need to tell a story or make a point with a call to action.
-In contrast to the Reference mind map, the Presentation mind map is designed to be used only to support a talk, to keep the audience focused on your message.
+In contrast to the Reference mind map, the Presentation mind map is used only to support a talk, to keep the audience focused on your message.
 Keep the mind map as small as you can.
-You can add supporting information or materials under the main topics, but only use them to support the messages.
-When presenting from the mind map, start at the top right, and work clockwise.
+You can add supporting information or materials under the main topics but use them only to support your message.
+When delivering the presentation with the aid of a mind map, start from the top right, and work clockwise.

-Unlike a linear PowerPoint presentation, where your audience cannot see where you are headed or where you have been, the main messages are always in view, and your presentation can be seen in the context of those messages.
-Many presenters like to have drama or surprises in their presentations, but busy colleagues don't always appreciate this, and sometimes you can run out of time before getting to the key point.
-A mind map makes it very clear where you are headed, and why.
+Unlike a linear PowerPoint presentation, where your audience cannot see where you are headed or where you have been, the main messages are always in view, and the presentation pinpoints the context of those messages.
+Many presenters like to have drama or surprises in their presentations, but your busy colleagues might not always appreciate this, and sometimes you can run out of time before getting to the key point.
+A mind map makes your message and intent very clear.

 - Presentations where a decision or action is needed